-The Vermont Youth Orchestra Association awards 10%-15% of tuition revenue in financial aid to students annually.
-We are committed to ensuring that all students are able to participate.
-The VYOA offers financial aid support to qualifying families with a combined household income up to \$120,000.
-Application forms for need-based financial assistance are included in the standard registration packet for each of our programs.
+To ensure that all students are able to participate, the VYOA awards 10%-15% of tuition revenue in financial aid annually.
+Families with a combined household adjusted gross income up to \$120,000 are eligible to apply.
+An online application can be found at vyo.org.
 Each application is reviewed in confidence by an independent committee.
-For more information, please contact our Executive Director, Rosina Cannizzaro at rosina@vyo.org
+For more information, please contact our Executive Director, Rosina Cannizzaro at rosina@vyo.org.